MARTIN RIZZI IN TAXCO, GUERRERO, MÉXICO

 to where they couldn’t replace their raw materials.
 This put the artisans in an impossible situation.
 Mexicans will tend to be indirect; this is so no one’s feelings get hurt.
 I think Renice and Kevin could not understand that they were making the group lose on every

 order made for them.
 I wasn’t aware of the situation then.
 I only read the GMails later.

-The greatest fear of artisans was of losing more employment.
-Four families had already lost their household income; this was very sad (and still is) damaging the solidarity
+The great fear of artisans is of losing one’s gainful employment.
+Four families had already lost their vital household income

-of the cooperative.
-Of years, Artcamp created hundreds of original-models, for free:
+Over ten years, Artcamp created hundreds of original-models for Global Crafts, for free: